flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Additional Information / Workaround^^

-    While you wait for you can run our built in MCDU server feature and make sure you are connected.
+    While you wait for the fix described above [PR #6947](https://github.com/flybywiresim/a32nx/pull/6947), you can run our built in MCDU server feature and make sure you are connected.

     !!! warning ""
         **Note:** There is no need to actually use the feature - simply have the MCDU server running during your flight.